 It took months of feeling edgy and some deep reflection, but I ended up quitting the well-paying, high-stress American job and opting for a smaller life.
 It occurred to me after many sleepless nights that I’d been happier in Japan — not because of the specific circumstances, but because I’d been living a little, yet deeply fulfilling life there.
 As I made moves to re-calibrate my life in Los Angeles, I became passionate about spreading the idea that a smaller, slower life is the key to a gentle happiness.

-These days, I’m a writer + I work for lululemon athletica.
+These days, I’m a writer + I work for lululemon.
 I’ve been writing as long as I can remember, and graduated from UC Berkeley as an English major.
 I can’t think of doing work that makes me happier.

 In 2014, I married “C,” the love of my life.
 In 2012, we actually had a bad breakup and that’s the reason this blog pops up on Google sometimes — I wrote a tongue-in-cheek post called “How I Got My Ex Back” which now gets comments every single day…I get so overwhelmed with them that I

 can barely can’t answer them anymore!
 I started the blog to talk about slowing down, but you may find that I talk a lot about grief, healing, and eventual reconciliation.
 (In short: If you want your ex back, or ANYTHING back for that matter, let go.
 Completely.
 All the way.)

-On my days off, you’ll find me reading fiction (click here to be friends with me on Goodreads!), playing Animal Crossing, or making something in the kitchen with my daughter.
+On my days off, you’ll find me reading fiction (click here to be friends with me on Goodreads!), playing Animal Crossing, or making something in the kitchen with my daughters.
 My husband is a personal trainer so thankfully he keeps me healthy (otherwise I might live solely on Sour Patch Kids).